lacostej/apple-dev/README.markdown

 Provisioning profiles are PKCS7 signed messages.
 The message itself is an XML plist.
 The script extracts the plist.

+# TODO #

+I am considering the following improvements

+  * extract out the password storage functionality into an reusable encrypted password store for use by ruby scripts (in CI environments)
+  * package the ruby scripts into libs and a gem to ease installation and update
+  * add some functions to upload devices or sync an externally managed list of devices onto the apple developer center

 # Feedback #